xcore/doc_tips_and_tricks/doc/fixed-point.rst

 same X+P.Y+Q format, and hence only at the end of the whole sequence do the right bits need to be selected.

-Divisions can be performed by means of two long division instructions.
+Divisions can be performed by a sequence of two long division instructions, assuming that the sign bit is computed separately.

 Rounding
 ........